Skip to main content

 What are Wedge Patterns?

-Main characteristics
+Main Features

 • Convergence of trend lines

-• Typical duration 1 to 3 months
+• Typical duration of 1 to 3 months

-Key elements of a wedge
+Key Elements of a Wedge

-• Two approaching trend lines
+• Two trend lines coming together

-• General direction of the movement
+• General direction of movement

 • Decreasing volume

-• Defined breakpoint
+• Defined breakout point

 Types of Wedges